 Here are 5 tips for working effectively with the IT Helpdesk on your project.

-1. Involve Them Early
+1. Involve them early

 Don’t wait until you are at the point of handover to operations during the Closure phase of your project to involve the IT helpdesk.

 Start talking to them as early as you can so that you are building up their knowledge and awareness of what is coming their way.
 Scale up their involvement over time.
-Ideally, by the end of the project they should be able to lead on many of the productionising elements, or at least be very directive about the best way to approach the handover.
+Ideally, by the end of the project they should be able to lead on many of the productionizing elements, or at least be very directive about the best way to approach the handover.

 The graph below shows how this can work in practice.